 Interaction costs – i.e., costs of attending CIFAR meetings and other pre-approved CIFAR-related travel – are reimbursed directly to the Global Scholar by CIFAR.
 In addition, Global Scholars may be invited to attend program meetings and/or Global Scholar meetings that occur before the agreed upon position starting date.
 Associated costs will be reimbursed to the Global Scholar by CIFAR.

 The following policy will apply to Global Scholars based in Canada.
 Requests for parental leave by Global Scholars based in other countries will be considered on an individual basis.

-- CIFAR will provide up to 17 weeks of paid maternity leave at 100% salary, net of any Employment Insurance benefits that the Global Scholar may be eligible for.
+- CIFAR will provide up to 17 weeks of paid maternity or parental leave at 100% salary, net of any Employment Insurance benefits that the Global Scholar may be eligible for.